Environment

 • Invest in access to renewable energy for communities that have been most impacted by the negative effects of climate change and ensure that renewable energy is affordable for all

-• Prohibit new extraction of fossil fuels sitting below federal lands and water
+• Prohibit new extraction of fossil fuels and fossil fuel infrastructure projects

-• Ensure the United States honors our commitments to the Paris Climate Agreement and maintains its role as a global leader in the fight against the climate crisis
+• Ensure the United States honors our commitments to the Paris Climate Agreement and leads the world in the fight against the climate crisis

 Transition to a green economy

 We must break the fossil fuel industry’s monopoly over our energy grid and create a just transition to a green economy.
 I reject the false dichotomy created by the fossil fuel industry between having jobs and a clean environment.
-We must ensure that those employed in the fossil fuel economy have access to employment in the green economy.
+We must ensure that those employed in the fossil fuel economy are adequately transitioned to employment in the green economy.
 A Green New Deal will create millions of jobs for workers in both rural communities and low-wealth communities.

-• End the millions of dollars fossil fuel corporations receive in tax subsidies each year
+• End the $757 billion that fossil fuel corporations receive in tax subsidies each year

 • Invest in a Green New Deal, ensuring that we are investing in clean energy systems, and providing millions of jobs to workers currently in the fossil fuel economy, and for workers currently shut out of the economy